dsolesvik/library/docs/aerodrome/doha-hamad/appendix_taxi.md

 Commonly used intermediate holding points are shown in white.
 Runway holding points are shown in red.

-Pink indicates areas not available in some sceneries and shall not be used unless requested.

 Taxiways with a red background are not code F (A380/B747-8) compatible.

 ## 6.2 Runway 16L